SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 As the lights dim around us and the melodies start, I can feel the song coming on.

+I point at her.

-"Oh, Rarity," – I point at her – "why are you so blue?"
+"Oh, Rarity, why are you so blue?
+Don't you know?
+I'm here to pamper you!"

-"Don't you know," – I hold her close as we sit together – "I'm here for you"
+I hold her close as we sit together, and brush the fur on her chest.
+Then, I pull her close, and lift her chin with a hoof.

-"To pamper you," – I brush her chest with the brush – "yes, it's true"
-"Need to see your smile."
-I hold my hooves under her chin.
+"Need to see your smile,
-"Make it last a while."
-I lift her chin, getting dangerously close to kissing her.
+Make it last just a little while."

+As I look into her eyes, I feel drawn, pulled dangerously close to her precious lips.

 Rarity takes over singing for the next verse.

+She points at me.

-"Oh, Rainbow," – She points at me – "it's true, you are my crush."
+"Oh, Rainbow, it's true, you are my crush.
-"You showed me love," – She holds her head to my chest – "you took my brush."
-"Gave me attention," – She nuzzles my cheek – "you made me blush."
+You showed me love, you made me blush."

+She leans in, holding us even closer.
+She puts her hooves under my chin and lifts gently.

-"You put me in a state of bliss."
-She holds my chin with her hooves.
+"You put me in a state of bliss.
-"Its you, who I want to kiss."
-She lifts my chin, bringing our lips together, and we kiss.
+It's you, who I want to kiss."

+She stares deeply into my eyes before bringing our lips together, and we kiss.

-We sing the last verse in unison.
+We sing the last verse together.
+We point at each other, then hug.

-"Oh, (Rarity | Rainbow)," – We point at each other – "here to give my love, never ending"
+"Oh, (Rarity | Rainbow), here to give my love, never ending.
-"Always be here for you," – We hug – "best friends, always trending"
+Always be here for you, best friends, always trending."

-"My heart needs you," – We hold each other's hoof to our chest – "wants mending"
+We hold each other's hoof to our chest, while blushing.

-"Need to hold your hoof, every way."
-We hold hooves and blush.
+"Need to hold your hoof, every way.
-"Need to make you blush, every day."
+Need to make you blush, every day."

 We finish the song with a tight, loving embrace.

-After the song we sit on the pedestal, holding hooves while staring blissfully into each other's eyes.
+After the song, we sit on the pedestal, holding hooves while staring blissfully into each other's eyes.

 I can only think of two things at this moment, both repeating in my mind over and over: I love her, and I want to kiss her, again.